Ollatomiwa/file-system/README.md

 # file-system
-using built in file system modules to read, write,append and unlink files
+using built in npdejs file system modules to read, write,append and unlink files